What if you used a warm peel heat transfer vinyl vinyl? What if you did and it would shave time off of your longer runs?

 We cannot have the economy of EnduraTex Resolve, the efficiency of warm peel production AND brilliant neon colors.
 Resolve Plus Fluorescent colors use a white layer to give vibrant, opaque color.
 When heated to 300°, that white layer may expand beyond the fluorescent topcoat, causing a small but visible white outline to appear.
 So if you’re using Neon colors in EnduraTex Resolve, you must cut the temperature to 280°F. This means you will need a longer press time to set the transfer.
 Press for 15 – 20 seconds at 280°F. Then wait just three seconds.
 Peel the liner.
 And repeat.

-Resolve to enjoy the economy and durability of EnduraTex Resolve T-shirt vinyl without compromising productivity.
+Resolve to enjoy the economy and durability of EnduraTex Resolve heat transfer vinyl without compromising productivity.
 Resolve to enjoy the market-leading softness of Resolve Plus and the unparalleled color selection without wasting time waiting.
 Set aside your assumptions.
 Reset your expectations.
 And your heat press settings.
 Press for ten seconds.
 Wait three seconds.
 Peel the liner.
 And believe.